The True Cost of Owning an Anatolian Shepherd: Expenses Breakdown

 ✅ Key Considerations:

-💡 Fact: The average annual cost of owning an Anatolian Shepherd ranges between $1,500 to $3,500, depending on care, emergencies, and lifestyle choices.
+The average annual cost of owning an Anatolian Shepherd ranges between $1,500 and $3,500 depending on healthcare, diet, lifestyle, and unexpected expenses.

 2️⃣ Initial Costs: What You Need to Pay Before Bringing Your Puppy Home